brevent/prevent/README.md

 Please note, this application prevents following actions:

-- suicide in activity, which will restart service
+- (when prevents) suicide in activity, which will restart service
-- receive event which may change default home action
+- (when prevents) receive event which may change default home action
 - (when prevents) move task to background
 - (when prevents) start home activity
 - (when prevents) process with parent to init